A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: The Proximity Argument

-Therefore, the second part of this paper will explore the requirements for lenient dependency in humans.
-First, I argue that lenient dependency must be a continually-existing criterion for theories of consciousness.
-Then, I propose that learning is a form of lenient dependency in humans, and that this is necessarily restricted to truly continual learning (the learning occurring with, or potentially even constituting, every single conscious experience).
-If this further argument is correct, it would significantly constrain consciousness in humans to be about the process of continual learning.
-However, I argue that this restriction is scientifically positive: while it obviates most existent theories in the field, it still points us toward evocative and rich theories of consciousness.
-Additionally, it shows that a fundamental difference between LLMs and humans is the ability to continually learn and that LLM's lack of consciousness may be tied to this inability.
+For the rest of the paper, I explore the scientifically-promising initial given reason for why the Kleiner-Hoel dilemma may not apply in humans: theories of consciousness may possess lenient dependency.
+In the following section, I argue that lenient dependency must be a continually-existing criterion for theories of consciousness (a high bar).
+Then, I propose that learning is a form of lenient dependency in humans, and that this is necessarily restricted to truly \textit{continual} learning (the learning occurring with, or potentially even constituting, every single conscious experience).
+If this further argument is correct, it would significantly constrain consciousness in humans to involve the process of continual learning.
+I argue that this restriction is scientifically positive: while it rules out most existing theories in the field, it still points us toward evocative and rich theories of consciousness and reveals what a minimal falsifiable and non-trivial theory of consciousness would look like.
+Additionally, it indicates that a fundamental difference between LLMs and humans is the ability to continually learn and that LLM's lack of consciousness may be tied to their static nature.